pola-rs/polars/docs/source/user-guide/plugins/your-first-polars-plugin.md

-# Plugins for custom expressions
+# Your first Polars plugin

 <!-- (TODO) the steps outlined here aren't clear and may not work that well -->